On performance at work

 Let's start with a working definition of what performance actually means.

-The title above is not quite true but points to the truth [1].
-Performance is the value of the behaviors of an employee in a given period of time.
+The title above is not quite true but points to the truth.
+A couple of folks (Motowidlo and Kell, 2013) defined performance as “the total expected value to the organization of the discrete behavioral episodes that an individual carries out over a standard period of time.”
+[1a] I've tried to dumb it down a bit and got to the following: Performance is the value of the behaviors of an employee in a given period of time.
 Let's break down the definition.

-Second, we talk about value.
-Here, it helps to think that each relevant behavior we take at work has a net present value, or produces a tilt in the company's future cash flows, even if minimal.
-We hope, of course, that the value is positive, or added, and not negative, or subtracted.
-But people work for organizations because they are able to offer value to the organization, ideally more value than they cost in terms of salaries and so on and so forth.
+Second, they talk about value.
+Here, it helps to think that each relevant behavior we take at work has a net present value.
+Borrowing on finance, it produces a tilt in the company's future cash flows, even if tiny.
+We hope, of course, that the value is positive, and not negative.
+But people work for organizations because they are able to offer value to the organization, ideally more value than they cost in terms of salaries (even tough this is most probably sometimes not possible).

-If we analyze all these relevant behaviors for a given period - let's say a year - we can theoretically add up their NPVs, compare said NPVs with the NPVs of previous periods, compare the NPVs of different employees, and so on.
+If we analyze all these relevant behaviors for a given period - let's say a year - we can theoretically add up their NPVs, compare said NPVs with the NPVs of previous periods, compare the NPVs of different employees, and so on (we'll get more into performance measurement - e.g., assessments, reviews - in a bit.

 Results: Abstracting performance